{{ image_alt:integrations-(sfconflict-dario-parall.ax-2019-10-21-16-38-01).jpg }}

 • Close friends or relations of any of the above

 While some organisations might filter these roles into different categories to determine the level of risk, SmartSearch treats every match with equal importance.
 Our cutting-edge automated PEP screening software can even identify Politically Exposed Persons who are logged under nicknamesaliases and abbreviations, so a thorough search is guaranteed.
+This approach ensures that no potential risk is overlooked, maintaining a robust compliance framework.

 How long is a PEP considered a PEP?